SimOpt/simopt.github.io/QNSim.md

 If a customer enters station 1 more than once, he is still regarded as one customer.
 (It is not difficult to modify the code to count all arrivals.)*

+<sup><font color="red">1</font></sup>
-<sup><font color="red">1</font></sup> Customers waiting in the queue + customers under service + customers who have finished service but still occupy the server because the destination station is full.
+Customers waiting in the queue + customers under service + customers who have finished service but still occupy the server because the destination station is full.

+<sup><font color="red">2</font></sup>
+Customers who have finished service but still occupy the server because the destination station is full are not included.

 block time is considered as waiting time ??